pyeventsourcing/eventsourcing/docs/topics/application.rst

 Stored events
 -------------

-It is always possible to get the domain events for an aggregate, by using the application's event store method :func:`~eventsourcing.infrastructure.eventstore.EventStore.get_domain_events`.
+You can list the domain events of an aggregate by using the method :func:`~eventsourcing.infrastructure.eventstore.EventStore.list_domain_events` of the event store of the application.

 .. code:: python

-    events = application.event_store.get_domain_events(originator_id=aggregate.id)
+    events = application.event_store.list_domain_events(originator_id=aggregate.id)
     assert len(events) == 4

     assert events[0].originator_id == aggregate.id